-New Netflix Horror Series By Guillermo del Toro In The Works, ’10 After Midnight’
+New Netflix Horror Series By Guillermo del Toro, ’10 After Midnight,’ In The Works

 The Best Picture and Best Director (The Shape of Water) Oscar winner is creating a new horror anthology series for Netflix, Guillermo del Toro Presents 10 After Midnight.
 Genre fans have enjoyed the Oscar-winning filmmaker’s intelligent and stylistic approach to horror, like in Crimson Peak and The Devil’s Backbone, and it should be interesting to see what he brings to this new Netflix series.
-Del Toro collaborated with the streaming site in the award-winning DreamWorks series, Trollhunters (returning on May 25), and this is the first live-action project between the two.
+Del Toro collaborated with the streaming site in the award-winning DreamWorks series Trollhunters (returning on May 25), and this is the first live-action project between the two.

 As Deadline documented, Netflix issued a press release regarding the horror series, and it will be del Toro’s personally curated stories.
 Per the director’s usual, it is described as equally sophisticated and terrifying.
 He will choose a team of writers known for their work in the genre and will also introduce audiences to exciting new filmmakers.
 Guillermo will also act as the executive producer, and he will write and direct certain episodes.